Here are some highlights in the history of the College of Environmental Design:

 2010: The California Center for Land and Water Stewardship is established.

-2013: The Huntley Art Gallery opens in the University Library.
+2013: The Don B. Huntley Gallery opens in the University Library.
 The College of Environmental Design participates in The Getty’s Pacific Standard Time Presents: Modern Architecture in L.A. initiative.
 The Department of Art showcases student work at the poly-kroma exhibition in the Millard Sheets Gallery at Fairplex in Pomona.